Carl Størmer: Personal life and career

 Størmer was born on 3 September 1874 in Skien, the only child of a pharmacist Georg Ludvig Størmer (1842–1930) and Elisabeth Amalie Johanne Henriette Mülertz (1844–1916).
 His uncle was the entrepreneur and inventor Henrik Christian Fredrik Størmer.

 Størmer studied mathematics at the Royal Frederick University in Kristiania, Norway (now the University of Oslo, in Oslo) from 1892 to 1897, earning the rank of candidatus realium in 1898.
 He then studied with Picard, Poincaré, Painlevé, Jordan, Darboux, and Goursat at the Sorbonne in Paris from 1898 to 1900.
 He returned to Kristiania in 1900 as a research fellow in mathematics, visited the University of Göttingen in 1902, and returned to Kristiania in 1903, where he was appointed as a professor of mathematics, a position he held for 43 years.
 After he received a permanent position in Kristiania, Størmer published his subsequent writings under a shortened version of his name, Carl Størmer.
 In 1918, he was elected as the first president of the newly formed Norwegian Mathematical Society.
 He participated regularly in Scandinavian mathematical congresses, and was president of the 1936 International Congress of Mathematicians in Oslo (from 1924 the new name of Kristiania).
 Størmer was also affiliated with the Institute of Theoretical Astrophysics at the University of Oslo, which was founded in 1934.
 He died on 13 August 1957, at Blindern.

 He was also an amateur street photographer, beginning in his student days.
-Near the age of 70 he put on an exhibition in Oslo of the photographs of celebrities that he had taken over the years.
+In the years 1893-1897, he documented daily life on the streets of Oslo using a miniature CP Stirn spy camera.
+Between 1942 and 1943, he shared a small portion of his works with the public.
+However, it was not until he was 70 years old that he organized an exhibition showcasing all his historical photographs of celebrities that he had taken over the years.
 For instance it included one of Henrik Ibsen strolling down Karl Johans gate, the main road in Oslo.
+Most of these can now be viewed in Norway's Digitalt Museum.

 He was also a supervisory council member of the insurance company Forsikringsselskapet Norden.

 In February 1900 he married consul's daughter Ada Clauson (1877–1973), with whom he eventually had five children.
 Their son Leif Størmer became a professor of historical geology at the University of Oslo.
 His daughter Henny married landowner Carl Otto Løvenskiold.
 Carl Størmer is also the grandfather of the mathematician Erling Størmer.